nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: An application is deployed with an Application Load Balancer and an Auto Scaling Group.
 Currently,  the scaling of the Auto Scaling Group is done manually and you would like to define a scaling  policy that will ensure the average number of connections to your EC2 instances is averaging at around 1000.
 Which scaling policy should you use?
 > Target Tracking

+Q: Elastic Load Balancers provide a .....
+> static DNS name we can use in our application (The reason being that AWS wants your load balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes)

+Q: You are running a website on 10 EC2 instances fronted by an Elastic Load Balancer.
+Your users are complaining about the fact that the website always asks them to re-authenticate when they are moving between website pages.
+You are puzzled because it's working just fine on your machine and in the Dev environment with 1 EC2 instance.
+What could be the reason?
+> The Elastic Load Balancer does not have Sticky Sessions enabled (ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
+This helps that the client does not lose his session data)

+Q: You are using an Application Load Balancer to distribute traffic to your website hosted on EC2 instances.
+It turns out that your website only sees traffic coming from private IPv4 addresses which are in fact your Application Load Balancer's IP addresses.
+What should you do to get the IP address of clients connected to your website?
+> Modify your website's backend to get the client IP address from the `X-Forwarded-For` header (When using an Application Load Balancer to distribute traffic to your EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address)

+Q: You hosted an application on a set of EC2 instances fronted by an Elastic Load Balancer.
+A week later, users begin complaining that sometimes the application just doesn't work.
+You investigate the issue and found that some EC2 instances crash from time to time.
+What should you do to protect users from connecting to the EC2 instances that are crashing?
+> ELB Health Checks (When you enable ELB Health Checks, your ELB won't send traffic to unhealthy (crashed) EC2 instances)

+Q: You are working as a Solutions Architect for a company and you are required to design an architecture for a high-performance, low-latency application that will receive millions of requests per second.
+Which type of Elastic Load Balancer should you choose?
+> Network Load Balancer (provides the highest performance and lowest latency if your application needs it)

+Q: Application Load Balancers support the following protocols, EXCEPT
+> TCP (Application Load Balancers support HTTP, HTTPS and WebSocket)

+Q: Application Load Balancers can route traffic to different Target Groups based on the following, EXCEPT
+> Client's Location (Geography) (ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings)

+Q: For compliance purposes, you would like to expose a fixed static IP address to your end-users so that they can write firewall rules that will be stable and approved by regulators.
+What type of Elastic Load Balancer would you choose?
+> Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers have a static DNS name (You cannot attache Elastic IP address to ALB)

+Q: You want to create a custom application-based cookie in your Application Load Balancer.
+Which of the following you can use as a cookie name?
+> APPUSERC (The following cookie names are reserved by the ELB (AWSALB, AWSALBAPP, AWSALBTG))

+Q: You have a Network Load Balancer that distributes traffic across a set of EC2 instances in us-east-1.
+You have 2 EC2 instances in us-east-1b AZ and 5 EC2 instances in us-east-1e AZ.
+You have noticed that the CPU utilization is higher in the EC2 instances in us-east-1b AZ.
+After more investigation, you noticed that the traffic is equally distributed across the two AZs.
+How would you solve this problem?
+> Enable Cross-Zone Load Balancing (When Cross-Zone Load Balancing is enabled, ELB distributes traffic evenly across all registered EC2 instances in all AZs)

+Q: Which feature in both Application Load Balancers and Network Load Balancers allows you to load multiple SSL certificates on one listener?
+> Server Name Indication (SNI)

+Q: You have an Application Load Balancer that is configured to redirect traffic to 3 Target Groups based on the following hostnames: users.example.com, api.external.example.com, and checkout.example.com.
+You would like to configure HTTPS for each of these hostnames.
+How do you configure the ALB to make this work?
+> Use SNI (Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
+Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/)

+Q: A web application hosted on a fleet of EC2 instances managed by an Auto Scaling Group.
+You are exposing this application through an Application Load Balancer.
+Both the EC2 instances and the ALB are deployed on a VPC with the following CIDR 192.168.0.0/18.
+How do you configure the EC2 instances' security group to ensure only the ALB can access them on port 80?
+> Add an Inbound Rule with port 80 and ALB's Security Group as the source (This is the most secure way of ensuring only the ALB can access the EC2 instances.
+Referencing by security groups in rules is an extremely powerful rule and many questions at the exam rely on it.
+Make sure you fully master the concepts behind it!)

+Q: There is an Auto Scaling Configured running in eu-west-2 region, that's configured to spawns two Availability Zones eu-west-2a and eu-west-2b.
+Currently, 3 EC2 instances running in eu-west-2a and 4 EC2 instances running in eu-west-2b.
+The ASG is about to scale in.
+Which EC2 instance will get terminated?
+> The EC2 instance in eu-west-2b with the oldest Launch Template version

+Q: An application is deployed with an Application Load Balancer and an Auto Scaling Group.
+Currently, you manually scale the ASG and you would like to define a Scaling Policy that will ensure the average number of connections to your EC2 instances is around 1000.
+Which Scaling Policy should you use?
+> Target Tracking Policy

+Q: Your application hosted on EC2 instances managed by an Auto Scaling Group suddenly receives a spike in traffic which triggers your ASG to scale out and a new EC2 instance has been launched.
+The traffic continuously increases but the ASG doesn't launch any new EC2 instances immediately but after 5 minutes.
+What is a possible cause for this behavior?
+> Cooldown Period (For each Auto Scaling Group, there's a Cooldown Period after each scaling activity.
+In this period, the ASG doesn't launch or terminate EC2 instances.
+This gives time to metrics to stabilize.
+The default value for the Cooldown Period is 300 seconds (5 minutes))

+Q: A company has an Auto Scaling Group where random EC2 instances suddenly crashed in the past month.
+They can't troubleshoot why the EC2 instances crash as the ASG terminates the unhealthy EC2 instances and replaces them with new EC2 instances.
+What will you do to troubleshoot the issue and prevent unhealthy instances from being terminated by the ASG?
+> Use ASG Lifecycle Hooks to pause the EC2 instance in the Terminating state for troubleshooting

 ## AWS Storage Services
 ### Intro